tudelft-cda-lab/SAGE/README.md

 > Figures, trace files, model files, attack graphs are saved with this prefix for easy identification.
 - `{alert-filtering-window}`: time window in which duplicate alerts are discarded (default: 1.0 sec)
 - `{alert-aggr-window}`: aggregate alerts occuring in this window as one episode (default: 150 sec)
+- [Optional] `{(start_hour,end_hour)}`: Time range (in hours).
+A floating-point tuple limiting the alerts that are parsed and involved in the final attack graphs.
+> If not provided, the default values of (0,100) are used, meaning alerts from 0-th to 100-th hour (relative to the start of the alert capture) are parsed.

 ## First time use